TamirChaimaa/AIgent/README.md

 This project follows the **Model-View-Controller (MVC)** architectural pattern to ensure a clean separation of concerns, making it easier to maintain, scale, and test.

 **Frontend**
-React, Tailwind CSS, Vite
+React, Tailwind CSS

 **Backend**
-Flask (Python), Gemini Flash 1.5 (LLM), MongoDB
+Flask (Python), Gemini Flash 1.5 , MongoDB

 **Deployment**
 Frontend: Vercel